Asbestos

 Asbestos- What Is It?

-Asbestos is a generic term for a group of minerals known for their strength, flame and heat resistance, and seemingly indestructible qualities.
+Asbestos is a generic term for a group of minerals known for their strength. flame and heat resistance. and seemingly indestructible qualities.

-Once considered a “miracle mineral,” asbestos was used for many years in building construction.
+construction.
 It can be found in many forms and places.
-Asbestos was used in boiler and pipe insulation, plasters, floor tile, electrical insulation, and as a fireproofing material on structural members in buildings.
+Asbestos was used in boiler and pipe insulation. plasters. floor tile. electrical insulation. and as a fireproofing material on structural members in buildings.
 It has also been sprayed on ceilings and walls as acoustic insulation.

 Because of its indestructible qualities, asbestos is harmful to the human body.
 The body cannot digest, break down, or change asbestos; it can only attempt to encapsulate it with scar tissue.